LyonsLab/PhytoOracle/docs/4_StereoTopRGB_run.rst

 .. code::

-   iget -rKVP /iplant/home/shared/terraref/ua-mac/raw_tars/season_10_yr_2020/flirIrCamera/<day>.tar
+   iget -rKVP /iplant/home/shared/terraref/ua-mac/raw_tars/season_10_yr_2020/stereoTopRGB/<day>.tar

 Replace :code:`<day>` with any day you want to process.
-Un-tar and move the folder to the FlirIr directory.
+Un-tar and move the folder to the stereoTopRGB directory.

 .. code::

    tar -xvf <day>.tar
-   mv ./flirIrCamera/<day> ./
+   mv ./stereoTopRGB/<day> ./

 Then edit your :code:`entrypoint.sh` on line 4 to reflect the :code:`<day>` folder you want to process.